CiaranGruber/Ti-84-Calculator/README.md

 4. To switch between archive (ARC) and RAM, press the enter button while hovering on the program
 5. To delete programs, press the \[del] button while hovering

-Alternatively, if the Cesium application has been installed, it is recommended to do this as the process is more intuitive and easier to do.
+Alternatively, if the Cesium application has been installed, it is recommended to use Cesium by going into Cesium, hovering over the app and following the steps there.

 Note: If uninstalling programs, many will have AppVars used to hold highscores, progress, etc. Usually these are relatively small and should not be deleted in case the program is installed again.
 However there are also many AppVars used to store different parts of a program and is not related to any save states.
 These are usually quite high in terms of size and may be deleted without repercussions should the game be installed again.